Ahmadjlallad/reading-notes/reading-notes102.md

-# THis is the reading notes links for course 102
+# Reading notes links for course 102

 |No. | Read Link|
 |----|----------|